ams-engineering/wp-events-free/README.md

 ✔️ Custom notification templates
 ✔️ Export events, registrations, and subscribers to CSV file ✔️ Dark mode for archive and single event display
+✔️ Manual Event Reminders
+✔️ Select custom thank you pages for all or each event.

 Just getting started?
 Visit the [documentation site](https://simplewpevents.com/docs/) to get set up.